Michael Thalhammer

 To the solar PV films:

-The PV cells keep the routes shaded on hot days.
 Any surplus electricity generated during the day is fed into the grid to provide mobility power** at night.
-Summer surpluses are fed to consumers close to the track.
-Every year, the PV cells and tubes are preserved with a nano-coating for a self-cleaning lotus beading effect.
+The summer surpluses can be fed to consumers close to the route.
+Every year, the PV cells and pipes are treated with a nano-coating for a self-cleaning lotus beading effect.
+Snow loads slide off on both sides of this coating and due to the reflective heat of the dark PV surface.

 * Suppliers such as: